-The acronym HVAC stands for heating, ventilation and air conditioning.
+The acronym HVAC stands for heating, ventilation, and air conditioning.
 When someone refers to an HVAC system, they are talking about the equipment that is used to keep a home or building comfortable through the use of heated and cooled air.
-A basic HVAC system is comprised of a furnace, an air conditioner and a series of ducts.
-The air conditioner and furnace heat and cool air, and a blower forces it through the ducts.
+A basic HVAC system is comprised of a furnace, an air conditioner, and a series of ducts.
+The air conditioner and furnace heat and cool air, and a blower force it through the ducts.
 It then blows out of registers around the home or building.
 A single thermostat typically controls the entire system.

 One way to find out whether or not heating and cooling equipment is under warranty is by tracking down the model and serial numbers and contacting the manufacturer.
 An easier option is to have HVAC contractors do this for you.
 Many of them can decipher serial numbers to get a rough idea about whether or not a unit is likely to be under warranty.
 If any warranty is left on any of the components, you can save a lot of money on repairs.

 3. What’s included in a precision tune-up, and how much does it typically cost?